 3. Freezer Meals

 If your mother is starting to think about downsizing her home or simplifying her surroundings, she might prefer not to receive trinkets as a gift.
 However, not all homemade gifts take up space on the shelves.
-Instead of making something for her to display, consider putting together a collection of freezer casseroles or other freezer-friendly meals for her - an idea described on A Flexible Life blog as the ideal gift for ideal gift for "someone who has everything".
+Instead of making something for her to display, consider putting together a collection of freezer casseroles or other freezer-friendly meals for her.
 This will help her save time and money, as well as provide nutritious meals for days she doesn't have dinner plans or time to cook.

 Three Gifts to Purchase